 When an insurance company acquires a salvage vehicle through payment of a total loss settlement due to damage, a Salvage Certificate of Title must be issued in the name of the insurance company.
 If the insurance company is unable to obtain a properly assigned certificate of title from the previous owner, special provisions have been made, refer to Insurance Company Affidavit for Affirmation of Ownership of a Salvaged Vehicle Obtained in Settlement of a Total Loss.

-If, after the insurance company has paid a total loss settlement on a vehicle that meets the definition of salvage, the owner (insured) of the damaged vehicle chooses to retain ownership, the insurance company must notify the Department of Motor Vehicles electronically.
+If, after the insurance company has paid a total loss settlement on a vehicle meeting the definition of salvage, the owner (insured) of the damaged vehicle chooses to retain ownership, the insurance company must notify the Department of Motor Vehicles electronically.
 In order to do so, insurance companies should contact firstname.lastname@example.org with full insurance company name, FEIN, and NAIC# to obtain access to eServices where they may electronically mark vehicles as Salvage.

 The insurance company is also required to notify the insured of their responsibility to obtain a Salvage Certificate of Title within thirty (30) days after the settlement of loss.
 Once the Salvage Certificate of Title has been issued, prior to operating the vehicle on public roads, the insured is required to have a Vehicle Inspection performed and a title branded “Previously Salvaged" issued.
 This brand must be carried forward on any subsequent titles.

 After the Previously Salvaged Certificate of Title has been issued the insured must make application for a new vehicle registration.

-- is a late model vehicle that has been wrecked, damaged, or destroyed to the extent that the estimated total cost of repair to rebuild and restore the vehicle to its condition immediately before it was damaged exceeds 75% of the retail value of the vehicle at the time it was damaged; OR
+A salvage vehicle is a late model vehicle that has been wrecked, damaged, or destroyed to the extent the estimated total cost of repair to rebuild and restore the vehicle to its condition immediately before it was damaged exceeds 75% of the retail value of the vehicle at the time it was damaged.